by Richard Brandi

 At the Parkside, the need for more space changed the original look and feeling.
 Bookcases rose above the rear windowsill, breaking the clean lines of the original design.
 Bookshelves and computer tables cluttered what was once an open, spacious interior.
 Children's drawings cover the fireplace.
 The patio was seldom used; being on the north side it was often too cold to use for reading and there is no outdoor furniture.
 The Halprin landscape became overgrown and intruded on the patio.

-On November 6, 2010, the updated and LEED Silver certified Parkside Branch reopened to the public.
-See a Virtual Tour of changes on the SFPL site.
+On November 6, 2010, the updated and LEED Silver-certified Parkside Branch reopened to the public.

 Contribute your own stories about the Parkside!